r-forge/c3net/pkg/c3net/inst/doc/README.txt

 If you have the

-c3net_1.0.0.tar.gz
+c3net_1.1.0.tar.gz

-then in command line, type the following to install c3net package
+then for linux in command line, type the following to install c3net package

  $  R CMD INSTALL c3net